 This subterranean French Quarter mainstay has attracted accolades from Travel + Leisure as one of the nation's best.
 Dickie Brennan's puts a Creole spin on traditional steakhouse favorites, offering jumbo Gulf shrimp, Creole seasoning, and béarnaise as enhancements.
 Zagat calls the ambience "clubby" and "masculine," and reviewers recommend following the prime rib with coconut cake.

-Celebrity chef Michael Symon opened this elegant spot, which Thrillist calls "the cornerstone of the Downtown Detroit food scene" in 2008.
+In 2008, celebrity chef Michael Symon opened this elegant spot, which Thrillist calls "the cornerstone of the Downtown Detroit food scene."
 Since then, Roast has been serving up steakhouse favorites with contemporary flair.
 Reviewers recommend the roast beef of the day for adventurous types, and many say the low-key happy-hour menu is a great value.